armanatory/100_days_of_ml_code/100DaysOfMLCode/readme.md

 I will log my tries on a 100 days journey of machine learning here.
 Furthermore, I'll publish some of them through my twitter account.

 -----
+#### Day 15: January 00th, 2019
+#100DaysOfMlCode #Day15

+#### Day 14: January 12th, 2019
+I've continued studying the week 5 sections of machine learning course at Coursera and get much more intuitions about the backpropagation algorithm.
+Despite it seems to be somehow complex at the first glance, it will become understandable after a bit more effort for sure.
+#100DaysOfMlCode #Day14

+#### Day 13: January 10th, 2019
+Get started into the week 5 of machine learning coures.
+In addition, I tried to study calculus in my free times.
+#100DaysOfMlCode #Day13

 #### Day 12: January 4th, 2019
 Did assignemtn of week 4
 #100DaysOfMlCode #Day12